LCC Behavioral Health Local Advisory Council

 Current News and Resources

 BH Crisis System Dashboard goes live at Lewis and Clark Public Health website on August 30, 2023!
-Updated quarterly!!!
+Next Quarterly Update in January 2025!

 Behavioral Health Crisis System Improvement Pillars: 988 | Mobile Crisis Response Team (MCRT) | Crisis Facility